Duality Advisers LP Purchases Shares of 23,874 The Estée Lauder Companies Inc. (NYSE:EL)

 Duality Advisers LP purchased a new stake in The Estée Lauder Companies Inc. (NYSE:EL) during the 1st quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
 The institutional investor purchased 23,874 shares of the company’s stock, valued at approximately $6,944,000.
 The Estée Lauder Companies makes up approximately 0.6% of Duality Advisers LP’s holdings, making the stock its 23rd largest position.

 Other hedge funds and other institutional investors also recently bought and sold shares of the company.
 Cozad Asset Management Inc. increased its holdings in shares of The Estée Lauder Companies by 9.3% in the first quarter.
 Cozad Asset Management Inc. now owns 21,245 shares of the company’s stock valued at $6,179,000 after buying an additional 1,810 shares in the last quarter.
-UMB Bank N A MO increased its holdings in shares of The Estée Lauder Companies by 599.0% in the first quarter.
-UMB Bank N A MO now owns 23,488 shares of the company’s stock valued at $6,832,000 after buying an additional 20,128 shares in the last quarter.
+UMB Bank N A MO grew its position in The Estée Lauder Companies by 599.0% during the 1st quarter.
+UMB Bank N A MO now owns 23,488 shares of the company’s stock worth $6,832,000 after purchasing an additional 20,128 shares in the last quarter.
 Teacher Retirement System of Texas grew its position in The Estée Lauder Companies by 49.3% during the 1st quarter.
 Teacher Retirement System of Texas now owns 114,519 shares of the company’s stock worth $33,308,000 after purchasing an additional 37,797 shares in the last quarter.
 Atria Investments LLC grew its position in The Estée Lauder Companies by 15.4% during the 1st quarter.
 Atria Investments LLC now owns 8,914 shares of the company’s stock worth $2,593,000 after purchasing an additional 1,189 shares in the last quarter.
 Finally, FineMark National Bank & Trust grew its position in The Estée Lauder Companies by 4.9% during the 1st quarter.
 FineMark National Bank & Trust now owns 21,880 shares of the company’s stock worth $6,364,000 after purchasing an additional 1,017 shares in the last quarter.
 55.73% of the stock is currently owned by institutional investors.

 EL has been the topic of several research analyst reports.
-DA Davidson lifted their price objective on shares of The Estée Lauder Companies from $348.00 to $367.00 and gave the stock a “buy” rating in a research report on Tuesday, May 4th.
-JPMorgan Chase & Co. lowered their price objective on shares of The Estée Lauder Companies from $336.00 to $323.00 and set an “overweight” rating on the stock in a research report on Tuesday, May 4th.
-Zacks Investment Research cut shares of The Estée Lauder Companies from a “buy” rating to a “hold” rating and set a $329.00 price target on the stock. in a report on Monday, April 26th.
-Stifel Nicolaus boosted their price target on shares of The Estée Lauder Companies from $290.00 to $335.00 and gave the company a “buy” rating in a report on Tuesday, April 27th.
-Finally, Telsey Advisory Group boosted their price target on shares of The Estée Lauder Companies from $300.00 to $355.00 and gave the company an “outperform” rating in a report on Thursday, April 29th.
+Deutsche Bank Aktiengesellschaft reiterated a “buy” rating on shares of The Estée Lauder Companies in a research report on Wednesday, June 9th.
+Evercore ISI lifted their price objective on shares of The Estée Lauder Companies from $300.00 to $355.00 and gave the stock an “outperform” rating in a research report on Thursday, April 22nd.
+Telsey Advisory Group boosted their price target on shares of The Estée Lauder Companies from $300.00 to $355.00 and gave the company an “outperform” rating in a report on Thursday, April 29th.
+Oppenheimer boosted their price target on shares of The Estée Lauder Companies from $300.00 to $330.00 and gave the company an “outperform” rating in a report on Wednesday, April 14th.
+Finally, Zacks Investment Research cut shares of The Estée Lauder Companies from a “buy” rating to a “hold” rating and set a $329.00 price target on the stock. in a report on Monday, April 26th.
 Four research analysts have rated the stock with a hold rating and fifteen have assigned a buy rating to the company.
 The company presently has an average rating of “Buy” and a consensus price target of $308.00.

 The Estée Lauder Companies stock traded up $0.73 on Wednesday, reaching $301.24.
 6,313 shares of the stock were exchanged, compared to its average volume of 1,349,480.
 The firm has a market cap of $109.20 billion, a PE ratio of 80.14, a PEG ratio of 4.56 and a beta of 0.95.
 The company has a debt-to-equity ratio of 0.99, a quick ratio of 1.71 and a current ratio of 2.12.
 The Estée Lauder Companies Inc. has a twelve month low of $183.22 and a twelve month high of $318.34.
 The company’s fifty day moving average is $302.90.